plantnet/malpolon/examples/poverty/README.md

 # Landsat rasters example (training)

-This example performs regression of poverty using a CNN on Landsat raster.
+This example performs regression of the Asset Wealth Index (AWI) using a CNN on Landsat raster over Africa between 2013 and 2020.

 ## Data